Pair skating: Death spirals

-The death spiral is "a circular move in which the male lowers his partner to the ice while she is arched backwards gliding on one foot".
-There are four types of death spirals: the forward inside death spiral, the backward inside death spiral, the backward outside death spiral, and the forward outside death spiral.
-According to Skate Canada, the forward inside death spiral is the easiest one to execute, and the forward outside death spiral is the most difficult.
+The death spiral is a circular move in pair skating, in which the male partner lowers the female partner while she arches backward towards the ice while gliding on one foot and as she holds his hand "while he rotates her in a circle with her head almost touching the ice surface".
+It was created by German professional skater Charlotte Oelschlägel and her husband Curt Neumann in the 1920s.
+Suzanne Morrow and Wallace Diestelmeyer from Canada were the first pair team to perform the death spiral one-handed (the man holding the woman in position with one hand), at the 1948 Olympic Games.

-The death spiral performed in the short program at the senior level must be different from the death spiral during the free skating program.
-In the 2022–2023 season, both junior and senior pair teams must perform the backward inside death spiral.
-In 2023–2024, both juniors and seniors had to perform the forward inside death spiral.
-If a different death spiral other than what has been prescribed is executed, it receives no points.
-One death spiral is required for juniors and seniors during their free skate.
+There are four types of death spirals: the backward outside, the forward inside, the backward inside, and the forward outside.
+The forward inside death spiral is the easiest death spiral, and the forward outside death spiral is the most difficult.
+The ISU describes the requirements that pair skating teams must follow when executing death spirals, and allows for variations of arm holds and pivot positions.

 Step sequences

-Step sequences in pair skating should be performed "together or close together".
-Step sequences must be a part of the short program, but they are not required in the free skating program.
+A step sequence is a required element in all four disciplines of figure skating, and has been defined as "steps and turns in a pattern on the ice".
+Skaters earn the most points in step sequences by performing steps and movements with "flair and personality", by turning in both directions, by using one foot and then the other, and by including up and down movements.
+Step sequences in pair skating should be performed "together or close together", and must be "executed according to the character of the music".
+Step sequences must be a part of the short program, but there is no step sequence in the free skating program.
 There is no required pattern, but pair teams must fully use the ice surface.
 The step sequence must be "visible and identifiable", and teams must use the full ice surface (oval, circle, straight line, serpentine, or similar shape).
-The team must skate three meters or less near each other while executing the crossing feature of the sequence.
-They must not separate, with no breaks, for at least half of the sequence.
-Changes of holds, which can include "a brief moment" when the partners do not touch, are permitted during the step sequence.

 The workload between the partners must be even to help them earn more points.
 More points are rewarded to teams when they change places or holds, or when they perform difficult skating moves together.
 Both partners must execute the combinations of difficult turns at the same time and with a clear rhythm and continuous flow.
 Partners can perform rockers, counters, brackets, loops, and twizzles during combinations of difficult turns.
 Three turns, changes of edges, jumps and/or hops, and changes of feet are not allowed, and "at least one turn in the combination must be of a different type than the others".
-Two combinations of difficult turns are the same if they consist of the same turns performed in the same order, on the same foot and on the same edges.